To the left is a picture of what your skimmer box will look like once the

 to be and then backfill it with enough sand to bring it back up to

 the right level.
-Check that the skimmer box is level front to back
+Check that the skimmer box is level side to side and

 Audio sounds provided by www.Freesound.org 38391- volivieri water flows over rock.wav 72722 - Manuel Calurano - Conversation between a nightingale and a frog.mp3